 How Do I Can Blackberry Jam?

 It’s actually so easy!
-You’ll just need the following equipment to can your own homemade old fashioned blackberry jam:
+You’ll just need the following equipment to prepare this old fashioned blackberry jam recipe for canning:

-- Water Bath Canner, or 20 quart Stock Pot with Lid + Canning Rack Insert
+- 20 Quart Stock Pot + Canning Rack Insert (or Water Bath Canner)

 - Canning Funnel